 In this case, more information can be gained by removing these outliers from the study populations and seeing if the original salt hypothesis holds true.
 When those four primitive populations were removed and forty-eight Westernized populations were left in the study, the results were completely opposite the original findings.
 Blood pressure actually decreased as salt intake increased.
-Eating less salt was not healthy, it was harmful.

 The evidence from the United States was not encouraging either.
 The National Health and Nutrition Examination Survey (NHANES) are large-scale surveys of American dietary habits carried out periodically.
 The first survey found that those eating the least salt died at a rate 18% higher than those eating the most salt.
-This was a highly significant, and disturbing result.
+This was a disturbing result.

 The second NHANES survey confirmed that a low salt diet was associated with a staggering 15.4% increased risk of death.
 Other trials found an increased risk of heart attacks of eating a low salt diet in treated hypertensive patients.
 Those were precisely the patients doctors had been recommending a low salt diet!